 Mississippi State University (MSU)

 This poultry program also does not offer much in the way of remote or distance learning classes.
 The department emphasized that their course offerings are normally face-to-face and that is their preference.
 The only class they offer online is Commercial Poultry Production.

 A plus with the distance education program at MSU is that no matter what state you live in, you will pay in-state tuition.
 You must first apply to become a student and that fee is $40.
 If you look at the cost per credit hour, then you pay $391.75 per credit hour for an online education class.

 The MSU Poultry Science department does not allow auditing of their courses so you must enroll as a student in order to take a class.

-The classes they offer for the Spring of 2021 are as follows:
+The classes they offer are as follows:

 University of Georgia (UGA)

 The state of Georgia ranks as Number One in the United States for poultry production.
 If you want to take a class with them, either through distance education or in person, then you are out of luck entirely.
 You have to decide by mid-August if you want to take a class with them and so the deadline has passed for fall and spring semesters this year.
 This includes auditing classes that are now offered remotely due to COVID-19.